enderandpeter/FSND/projects/02_trivia_api/starter/frontend/README.md

 4. Copy `config.py.example` to `config.py` and set the DB URI for the main and test DBs
 5. Run `flask run`.
 The tables will be created
 6. Run a command like `psql trivia < trivia_data.psql` or `psql -d [dbname] -f trivia_data.psql` to seed the DB
-7. Make a request to `/questions` on the backend server to confirm it is ready
+7. Run the tests to confirm that the backend is ready

 ### Frontend
 1. Go to the `frontend` folder